Orienting undirected phylogenetic networks: Orientations within a specific subclass of directed binary phylogenetic networks

-In this section, we present algorithms solving this problem \leooo{for classes of directed networks with certain properties.
-In Section~\ref{sec:Classes}, we will then show that many popular network classes have these properties.} \leoo{Since we only consider binary networks in this section, we will omit the term binary throughout this section and the next, except in the statements of theorems.} \leooo{First, in Section~\ref{sec:RootingBlobs}, we describe an FPT algorithm for {\sc $C$-orientation} that is parameterized by the reticulation number of the network.
-Subsequently, in Section~\ref{sec:PuttingBlobsTogether}, we extend this to an FPT algorithm for the same problem but with the network level as parameter.
-Both algorithms can be applied to any class~$C$ that satisfies three certain properties, which can be described at an intuitive level as follows.
-First, membership of the class can be checked by considering each blob separately.
-The second property is based on reducing ``chains'' in a network, which are sequences of leaves whose neighbours form a path in the network.
-The second property states that if a network is in the class and all chains of the network are reduced to a certain constant length, then the reduced network is still in the class.
-Finally, if new leaves are attached to a network in the class, then it remains within the class.}
+In this section, we present algorithms for solving {\sc $C$-Orientation} for classes $C$ of directed binary phylogenetic networks satisfying certain properties.
+In the next section, Section~\ref{sec:Classes}, we will show that \shortened{the class tree-child satisfies these properties.
+In Appendix~\ref{app} we use a similar approach to show the same holds for the classes} stack-free, tree-based, valid, orchard, and reticulation-visible networks \shortened{(all defined in Appendix~\ref{sec:classesintro})}.

+\leooo{This section is organised as follows.
+In Section~\ref{sec:RootingBlobs}, we describe an FPT algorithm for {\sc $C$-Orientation} that is parameterized by the reticulation number of $N$.
+Subsequently, in Section~\ref{sec:PuttingBlobsTogether}, we extend this to an FPT algorithm for {\sc $C$-Orientation} but with the level of $N$ as the parameter. \remiee{These algorithms essentially guess the locations of the root and the reticulations, compute the unique corresponding orientation as in Section~\ref{sec:OrientingWithConstraints}, and determine whether it is within the required class.
+To get an FPT running time, $N$ needs to be reduced to a size which is dependent only on the reticulation number (or level) first.
+We will give such a reduction for any class~$C$ of directed binary phylogenetic networks whose members} satisfy three certain properties.
+Intuitively, these properties are as follows.
+First, membership of $C$ can be checked by considering each blob separately. \remiee{Second, if $N'$ is a directed binary phylogenetic network in $C$ and new leaves are attached to $N'$, then the resulting directed binary phylogenetic network is also in $C$.
+Lastly, the third property is based on reducing ``chains'' (sequences of leaves whose neighbours form a path).
+The third property implies that if $N'$ is a directed binary phylogenetic network in $C$ and all chains of $N'$ are reduced to a certain constant length, then the resulting directed binary phylogenetic network $N''$ is also in $C$.
+Additionally, a particular relationship holds between the $C$-rooted edges of $N'$ and $N''$.}} These three properties are formally defined in Definitions~\ref{def:blob-determined},~\ref{def:leaf-addable}, and~\ref{def:l-chain-reducible}, respectively.